thomaszipf/3dwrx-Ash-Tray-Replacement-V2.0/README.md

 </p>

-**What are the core features?**
+## What are the core features?

-• just insert or remove smartphone and coin holder on demand

-• holds the car key

-• holds your smartphone (fixed via magnets, old design was using pins)
+• easily insert or remove smartphone (fixed via magnets, old design was using pins)

+- easily insert or take coins from the holder

+• dedicated place for the car key

-• Holds any type of cards
+• space for any type of cards

-• Holds (european) coins, may work for other currency’s as well
+• space for coins is us (European) coins, may work for other currency’s as well

+## How to setup:
+There is nothing specific about this case.
+Just print the design and you can organize your space much better.

+## Disclaimer:
+However, since most of the application is depending on the assembly, the chosen components other then the mount, the level of adjustment from your side, the print settings as well as the particular environment you want to use the solution, it might be good to take it with a grain of salt.
+I‘m not granting any warranty nor taking any responsibility for this solution to work in your case.
+Please check upon using if the solution can work for you in your particular use case following own steps for qualification such as checking the setup and components before using and considering and checking own laws and regulations before bringing the solution into action.